 For more information contact Kathryn Osgood, jewelry instructor, at (252) 473-2264 x 7524 or Martha Johnson, Assistant Dean, at (252) 473-2264 x 7012.

-If you wish to make a contribution to the Professional Crafts jewelry program, please send your tax deductible gifts to Joe Turner, Dean, COA Dare Campus, 132 Russell Twiford Road, Manteo NC, 27954.
+If you wish to make a contribution to the Professional Crafts jewelry program, please send your tax deductible gifts to Tim Sweeney, Dean, COA Dare Campus, 132 Russell Twiford Road, Manteo NC, 27954.
 Please make check payable to College of The Albemarle Foundation.
 Please signify on your check if your contribution should go toward equipment, supplies, or scholarships for students, or undesignated to the jewelry program.
 You may also contribute online.

 Kathryn M. Osgood

 Assistant Professor, Professional Crafts: Jewelry